 Is brunch an activity?
 I also love going to galleries, museums, after-work events and trying new places for drinks.
-And I play soccer and will wonder around the city with my camera on the weekends.
+And I play soccer and will wander around the city with my camera on the weekends.

 Where do you find the majority of inspiration for your outfits?

 There are some personal style bloggers I turn to, but most of my inspiration comes from street style – like the outfits captured on The Sartorialist, All the Pretty Birds and publications like Refinery29 and ELLE.

 What are your favorite spring 2012 fashion trends?

 I like that color blocking and neon colors are staying around – especially when mixed with nude for spring.
 But I think my favorite spring trend is the ‘20s glam look – perfectly sparkly and jazz-inspired.

 Where do you hope to take your blog in the future?

 I hope it continues to grow, raise awareness for the DC fashion community, and keep me inspired!
 I’d love to work with more designers, photographers, and fellow bloggers, and it would be great to cover more events outside of the DC area.